apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

   nsh:
     Configures the NuttShell (nsh) located at apps/examples/nsh.
 The Configuration enables both the serial and telnet NSH interfaces.

-    Support for the board's SPI-based MicroSD card is included (but not passing tests as of this writing).
+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. This configuration has been used for testing the microSD card.
+       This support is, however, disabled in the base configuration.

-    NOTE: At present, the value for the SD SPI frequency is too high and the SD will fail.
-Setting that frequency to 400000 removes the problem.
-TODO:  Tune this frequency to some optimal value.
+       At last attempt, the SPI-based mircroSD does not work at higher fequencies.
+Setting the SPI frequency to 400000 removes the problem.
+There must be some more optimal value that could be determined with additional experimetnation.

        Jumpers: J55 must be set to provide chip select PIO1_11 signal as the SD slot chip select.

   nx:
     And example using the NuttX graphics system (NX).
 This example